mrpowers-io/jodie/README.md

   // Will be empty if all columns are resolved.
   "UNRESOLVED_COLUMNS =>" -> List())
 ```

+Another important use case this method can help with is to see the min-max range overlap.
+Adding a min max on a high cardinality column like id say `id >= 900 and id <= 5000` can actually help in reducing the no. of shuffle files delta lake pulls into memory.
+However, such a operation is not always guaranteed to work and the effect can be viewed when you run this method.

 This function works only on the Delta Log and does not scan any data in the Delta Table.